guitarmind/tesseract-web-service/README.md

       }
     }

-Then you shall got a JSON response similar to the following:
+Then you shall get a JSON response similar to the following:

     {
       'data': {